molamo/StringCollectionReplaceLab/README.md

 # StringCollectionReplaceLab

-This is a litte lab for pratice how to use Configuration in .net 6.
+This is a little lab for pratice how to use Configuration in .net 6.